BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Methodology

 where $\hat{\mathbf{t}} = \mathbf{t}/\|\mathbf{t}\|_2$ represents the unit-normalized translation vector, $\|\cdot\|_F$ denotes the Frobenius norm, and $\beta = 10$.
 This normalization strategy ensures that scale information is exclusively handled by the depth distribution estimation and BEV projection process, enabling the PV-derived correlation cost volumes and BEV correlation cost volumes to maintain compatible feature representations for effective channel-wise concatenation and fusion.

 The dense flow supervision loss enforces pixel-level correspondence learning through direct L1 regression on the constructed ground truth flow field:

 where $\mathbf{F}_{\text{flow}}$ and $\mathbf{F}_{\text{flow-gt}}$ represent the predicted and ground truth BEV optical flow fields, respectively.
 The direct L1 loss formulation exploits the metric consistency of BEV representation, enabling precise pixel-level supervision without requiring additional regularization terms that could interfere with the learning of fine-grained motion patterns essential for accurate correlation-based pose estimation.
+We set the loss weights to $\lambda_1{=}0.2$ and $\lambda_2{=}0.1$, keeping the auxiliary terms subordinate to the primary 3-DoF objective; the selection of these weights is validated in the supplementary material.